-Convertible Preferred Stock -- The Company had 8,750,000 shares of Series A convertible preferred stock outstanding at December 31, 1998, 1999 and June 30, 2000.
-The significant terms of the Series A convertible preferred stock are as follows:
+Convertible Preferred Stock

+The Company had 8,750,000 shares of Series A convertible preferred stock outstanding at December 31, 1999 and 2000.
+In August 2000, the Company issued 526,315 shares of Series B convertible preferred stock which were outstanding at December 31, 2000.
+The significant terms of the Series A and Series B convertible preferred stock are as follows:

-- Each share is convertible into one share of common stock (subject to adjustment for events of dilution). - Each share will automatically convert in the event of a public offering in which the Company receives proceeds equal to or greater than \$7,500,000 and a price per share equal to or greater than \$2.00.
+- Each share is convertible into one share of common stock (subject to adjustment for events of dilution). - Each share will automatically convert in the event of a public offering in which the Company receives proceeds equal to or greater than \$7,500,000 and a price per share equal to or greater than \$2.00 with respect to Series A and \$9.50 with respect to Series B. - Each share has voting rights equivalent to the number of shares of common stock into which it is convertible. - In the event of liquidation or winding up of the Company, the holders of Series A and Series B convertible preferred stock shall receive \$0.40 per share and \$9.50 per share, respectively, plus all accrued but unpaid dividends.
+A sale of substantially all of the Company's assets or a change in control is treated as a deemed liquidation.